swapnilUI/ReactStateManager/README.md

     incidents:[]
 }

-export createStore(App, initialState)
+export default createStore(App, initialState)

 ~~~~

-Now you need to connect this store to component using **connectStore** in which you want stored state.
+Now you need to connect this store to component using **connectStore** HOC in which you want stored state.

 ~~~~